ryan-carpenter/Encode-Sans/docs/09-breaking-up-varfont/README.md

 It might add some complexity that I also have to make separate fonts for small caps (unless, perhaps, those should be glyph-subset via FontMake, instead).

 To handle this, I'll divide VF families by the custom Param `familyName`, which is set to specific names in both Encode and Signika (e.g. "Signika Negative," "Signika SC," etc).

+## ...after some coding

+I was able to get somewhat far into coding a remote script with Glyphs Core API.
+It was able to save a new font file for each width, then delete all the instances that didn't fit the given width.

+I had trouble accessing layers in the Core API, so I moved to using the regular Glyphs Python scripting API.
+I converted my scripts to the normal Python syntax, but I ended up still having some issues around making masters from the light & black instances of each width.
+For now, I've done "instances as masters" manually, though I may have found that if I exclude the extreme widths from the master-moving function, it could work.
+I'll loop back when I'm able to!

+## Updating my build script to export split VFs